sajibsrs/notes-on-github-actions/README.md

 ## 5 # Actions
 Actions are standalone commands.
 They combined into steps to create **job**.
 User can create their own actions and share with the community.
 User can also use actions that have already been created by the community.

+There are **three** different types of actions:
+1. Docker container
+2. Javascript
+3. Composite

 ```yml
 jobs:
   stale: